NG-ZORRO/ng-zorro-antd-mobile/docs/getting-started.en-US.md

 ### 4. Development & Debugging

-Run your project now, you can see the img below now.
+Run your project now, you can see the image below now.

 ```bash
 $ ng serve --port 0 --open